Nanditha-429/Raspberry-Pi-Currency-Authentication/README.md

 Install the required Python libraries: pip install -r Requirements.txt

-How It Works:
+## Usage and How It Works

-The currency note is placed in front of the camera.
+1. Place the currency note in front of the Pi Camera.
-UV illumination is applied to the currency note.
+2. Apply UV illumination to the currency note.
-The Pi Camera captures the image.
+3. The Pi Camera captures the image of the note.
-OpenCV processes the captured image.
+4. OpenCV processes the captured image.
-Fluorescent security features are analyzed.
+5. Fluorescent security features are analyzed using image processing techniques.
-Image processing techniques are used for authentication.
+6. The system compares the detected features with the reference patterns.
-The system determines whether the currency is genuine or potentially counterfeit.
+7. The system determines whether the currency is genuine or potentially counterfeit.
-The authentication result is displayed on the LCD.
+8. The authentication result is displayed on the LCD.

-Technologies Used:
+## Technologies Used

-Raspberry Pi 4
+- Raspberry Pi 4
-Python
+- Python
-OpenCV
+- OpenCV
-Computer Vision
+- Computer Vision
-Picamera2
+- Picamera2
-NumPy
+- NumPy
-RPLCD
+- RPLCD
-I2C LCD
+- I2C LCD
-UV Fluorescence Analysis
+- UV Fluorescence Analysis

-Applications
+## Applications

+- Assisting in the authentication of Indian banknotes
+- Low-cost embedded counterfeit detection
+- Computer-vision-based currency analysis

+ ## Limitations

+- Authentication performance depends on image quality and lighting conditions.
+- The currency note must be positioned appropriately in front of the camera.
+- The system is designed for the supported currency denominations only.

 This system can be used as a low-cost embedded solution for assisting with the authentication of Indian banknotes and demonstrating computer-vision-based counterfeit detection.